armory/docs/content/en/armory-enterprise/armory-admin/auth-okta-configure.md

 ## Troubleshooting

-Make sure the dns are correctly pointing to the load balancers of `gate-URL` and `deck-URL`.
+Make sure the DNS is correctly pointing to the load balancers of `gate-URL` and `deck-URL`.

-Verify that the gate-URL is the one entered in Okta with `:8084/saml/SSO` appended to it.
+Verify that the `gate-URL` is the one entered in Okta with `:8084/saml/SSO` appended to it.

-Validate that the service-address-url in your configuration is the `gate-URL`.
+Validate that the `service-address-url` in your configuration is the `gate-URL`.